CatrinTQ/CatrinTQ/README.md

 Hi :wave:, I'm Catrin!

-I'm a passionate developer with a knack for creating responsive och user-friendly.
+I'm a passionate developer with a knack for creating responsive och user-friendly solutions.
 My journey in tech spans web development, JavaScript, typescript and .NET with C#.
 I’m always excited to learn new technologies and collaborate on exciting projects.

 - :seedling: I'm currently exploring **Frontend Development**, **Node.js and Express.js**.
 - :speech_balloon: Ask me about **JavaScript**, **C#**, **.NET** and **API development**.